Frances AtkinsCo-Founder, givvable

 Sharon has over 20 years’ experience in managing a wide range of projects in Australia and overseas.
 She is a purpose-led leader with a proven track record in strategy and implementation of high-profile engagement and awareness initiatives in the not-for-profit and government sectors.
 She’s passionate about building relationships between corporate, government and not-for-profit entities to generate shared value and social impact.
 Encouraging those around her to achieve their best; whether leading a workplace culture that embodies core values, with a clear vision and purpose or advocating for change.
 While applying a customer-centered approach, where knowledge, understanding and relevance is at the heart of all engagement.

 Melissa Ogden has over 15 years’ experience in contract, commercial and procurement roles across a broad range of industries, including defence, oil & gas, aviation and utilities.
-In her current role as Procurement Specialist at APA Group, Melissa has led projects in the implementation of a national supplier prequalification process and supplier relationship management framework.
+Melissa has led projects in the implementation of a national supplier prequalification process and supplier relationship management framework.
 She is passionate about making procurement a career of choice for women, leading and inspiring young people to work in procurement and driving innovative approaches to supplier engagement.
 With a passion for learning (she has 2 Masters degrees) Melissa is always keen to find new and better ways to work.
 Melissa is the co-founder of the Adelaide Women in Procurement Network established in 2018.

 Karin RagelHead of Supply Chain Risk, Lendlease